 Funeral planning in advance allows you to create a fitting tribute that will reflect your passions and unique personality.
-Personalizing a funeral can be as simple as playing your favorite music or holding an outdoor service with your favorite flowers.
+Personalizing a funeral can be as simple as playing your favourite music or holding an outdoor service with your favourite flowers.
 If you like to be the life of every party, you could plan a lively event with a catered meal, live music, and photos or videos of the memorable events that make your life unique.
 The more personal you make your memorial, the more memorable it will be.

 Protection against rising prices

 Planning ahead is helpful to your family, but did you know having a prepaid funeral plan and purchasing your cemetery property in advance will take the financial burden off of them as well?
 Prepaying means you can lock in today's prices so your family doesn’t have to worry later.
 Locking in today's prices will protect you against rising inflation costs.
 We also provide affordable monthly payment plans to fit almost any budget.